lendway/Homepage-index.md/Teaching.md

 Instructor: Christina Kinane

 _"Introduction to American national government.
 The Constitution, American political culture, civil rights, Congress, the executive, political parties, public opinion, interest groups, the media, social movements, and the policy-making process."_

  &nbsp;

-**Comparative Politics: States, Regimes, and Conflict (Fall 2023)** <br />
-Instructor: Ana Del La O Torres

-_"Introduction to the study of politics and political life in the world outside the United States.
-State formation and nationalism, the causes and consequences of democracy, the functioning of authoritarian regimes, social movements and collective action, and violence."_

- &nbsp;